n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/instagram.md

 1. Select the **Credential to connect with**.
 Select an existing or create a new [Facebook App credential](/integrations/builtin/credentials/facebookapp/).
 1. Enter the **APP ID** of the app connected to your credential.
 Refer to the [Facebook App credential](/integrations/builtin/credentials/facebookapp/) documentation for more information.
 1. Select **Instagram** as the **Object**.
-1. **Field Names or IDs**: By default, the node will trigger on all the available events using the `*`.
+1. **Field Names or IDs**: By default, the node will trigger on all the available events using the `*` wildcard filter.
 If you'd like to limit the events, use the `X` to remove the star and use the dropdown or an expression to select the updates you're interested in.
 Options include:
     * **Comments**: Notifies you when anyone comments on an IG Media owned by your app's Instagram user.
     * **Messaging Handover**
     * **Mentions**: Notifies you whenever an Instagram user @mentions an Instagram Business or Creator Account in a comment or caption.